 The Gorgeous Nothings: Emily Dickinson’s Envelope Poems

-We were surprised to learn that the great poet Emily Dickinson often wrote her poems on whatever scraps of paper were on hand: envelopes, a household memo, the back of a Western Union telegram.
+We were surprised to learn that the great poet Emily Dickinson often wrote her poems on envelopes, a household memo, the back of a Western Union telegram.
 The fragments of salvaged paper that held her astonishing poems —many of them experimental work — have been collected in this beautiful edition by editors Jen Bervin and Marta Werner.
 Writes Bevins:

 Sometimes Dickinson’s writing fills the space of the envelope like water in a vessel or funnels into the triangular shape of the flap…

 The Gorgeous Nothings is a full-color facsimile edition of Dickinson’s late writings, reproduced life-size in full-color front and back, with an accompanying transcription to aid in reading them.
-For poetry lovers, and those interested in the creative process, it would make a sublime gift.
+For poetry lovers, and those interested in the creative process, it makes a sublime gift.

 When you buy though this affiliate link, you help support Improvised Life.